djeada/Databases-Notes/notes/09_database_replication/01_intro_to_replication.md

 ### Understanding Database Replication

 To grasp how database replication works, it's helpful to visualize the architecture that synchronizes data across servers.
-Below is an ASCII diagram illustrating a basic replication setup:
+Below is a diagram illustrating a basic replication setup:

 ```
 +------------------+